I wrote a book on attention.

 (not really, but I did hire a bunch of them)

 I left speaking.
-For three years I was Head of People at Venus Aerospace, building the teams that flew the first rotating detonation rocket engine in history.
+For three years I was Head of People at Venus Aerospace, building the teams behind the first American flight of a high-thrust rotating detonation rocket engine.

 I’d spent years on stages talking about how to build teams.
 Now I was actually inside one that mattered, and it was the hardest thing I’ve ever done.